'Everyone's losing': College campus closures a stark reality for students

-“We got the email and we all just sort of sat there in silence for a little while,” Emma Swislow, a senior, said.
+"We got the email, and we all just sort of sat there in silence for a little while," said Emma Swislow, a senior.

 Swislow, 22, described the decision as a "big shock."
 She was hoping to spend the next few months wrapping up her time at the small liberal arts school and begin saying her goodbyes.